 Speaking about the project, Alia Yachts president Gökhan Çelik, said: “It’s been difficult to say the least, but we've taken a lot of health and safety measures, followed up with our suppliers to mitigate any delays, and, most importantly, have reorganised and reshuffled our production work.

 "To offset delays experienced by our European suppliers, we worked around the problem and found ways to recreate lost time.”

-Built from steel and aluminium, the sub-500GT superyacht will feature interior and exterior design by Vripack, which also developed the naval architecture and engineering.
+Built from steel and aluminium, the sub-500GT superyacht is designed inside and out by Vripack, which also developed the naval architecture and engineering.

 SF Yachts is serving as both project manager and owner's representative of the project, which is due for a 2021 delivery.

-Alia Yachts revealed more details about the owner's brief, which called for a "modern and fresh design" providing "comfort, space, luxury, privacy and stability at sea."
+Alia Yachts said the owner's brief called for a "modern and fresh design" providing "comfort, space, luxury, privacy and stability at sea."
 The simplicity of the layout and amount of outdoor space was specifically stipulated by the owner.